juliarscat/autoviolin/readme.md

 To MJ for the support 🙏

-To Isa for the ideas 💡
+To Isa Torres for the ideas 💡

 To Ferreteria Provença for the parts they donated for testing the project 🏪